 An affirmative answer to any of these questions indicates, in essence, that your current website doesn’t reflect your current business and brand.

-The website looks dated and doesn’t reflect well on the brand.
 The look of your brand is a reflection of your brand.
 It is a first impression.
+If you feel your website looks dated and doesn’t reflect well on the brand, then its time to get a new Brand website.
 However, we don’t recommend leaping into redoing the look of your brand without considering whether it really is the time to rebrand.
+See this for more - https://www.argience.com/post/is-it-time-to-re-evaluate-your-brand

 The website can only be updated by an expert; it may be heavily coded, the interface is clunky or it is in a proprietary interface.
 There have been major advances in the user interfaces for websites.
 While you need to ensure that you have proper internal controls and security to protect your website, you may may not really need bespoke website coding and functionality.